chardma3/Best-Bars-2021/README.md

 ## Acknowledgments

-* Huge thanks to the gang at Code Institute Tutor Support and student Care for all their guidance, patience and support.
+* Huge thanks to the gang at Code Institute Tutor Support and student Care and my mentor for all their guidance, patience and support.

 <a href="#bestbars">Back to top!</a>